-All purchases a student organization makes needs to be voted on, approved, and documented by the student organization in their meeting minutes.
+All purchases a student organization makes needs to be voted on and approved by the student organization.
 Funds should be used to promote the organizational mission, help with the growth and development of the organization and their members, and fulfill the student services mission of the college.
 There are limitations on what can be bought with Student Organization funds and all purchases for Parkland College are tax exempt.
-If you are unsure if you are allowed to purchase something, please contact the Activities Program Manager.
+If you are unsure if you are allowed to purchase something please contact the Activities Program Manager.